40Digits/threepio/README.md

   <tr>
     <td><code>apache24</code></td>
     <td><code>true</code></td>
     <td>When using Apache 2.4, you may experience a 403 when visiting the newly created url.
-This adds a <a href="http://stackoverflow.com/questions/6959189/Apache-virtualhost-403-forbidden#answer-13923435">directive</a> to the vhosts that fixes the issue if you do not have it changed in your global `httpd.conf` file.</td>
+This adds a <a href="http://stackoverflow.com/questions/6959189/Apache-virtualhost-403-forbidden#answer-13923435">directive</a> to the vhost that fixes the issue if you do not have it changed in your global `httpd.conf` file.</td>
   </tr>
   <tr>
     <td><code>templateDir</code></td>